Mother comforting their child who is sad from toxic positivity

 • Overcoming negative situations builds resilience, but it’s essential to seek professional mental health support when needed.

-Positive thinking generally benefits your mental health.
+Positive thinking can boost your mental health.
 Toxic positivity is one exception.
-Keep reading to learn what toxic positivity could sound like in your life, how to avoid it and explore treatment options when you’re ready to create a customized care plan for you.
+Keep reading to learn what toxic positivity sounds like and how you can respond to people experiencing difficult feelings.

 What is toxic positivity?